Heartleaf Ice Plant, Baby Sun Rose, Dew Plant, Etc.

 Soil: Well-draining mix as with most cactus and succulents.
 Potting soil amended with pumice or grit and perlite.
 It also seemed to do fine in regular potting soil…

 Water: Regular watering spring through fall.
 Water only when leaves start to shrivel during the winter.

 Propagation: Easy to propagate with stem cuttings.

-Since I just started growing this plant I don’t have any personal experience to share.
-I will continue adding more photos and information as time goes by.
+I am new to this plant and I will continue adding more photos and information as time goes by.